-The stamp duty holiday, which was recently extended by the Chancellor of the Exchequer in the Budget, is helping propel interest, transactions and subsequently values, as buyers attempt to take advantage of the saving.
-It has now been extended until September, having previously been earmarked to end this month, and those searching for more space as a result of living with lockdown are keen to complete in time in order to save thousands of pounds.
+The stamp duty holiday, which was recently extended by the Chancellor of the Exchequer in the Budget.
+Is helping propel interest, transactions and subsequently values.
+As buyers attempt to take advantage of the saving.
+It has now been extended until September, having previously been earmarked to end this month.
+And those searching for more space as a result of living with lockdown are keen to complete in time in order to save thousands of pounds.

-Estate agent Savills predicts a 4 per cent rise in property prices this year, having previously forecast that prices would remain flat with 0 per cent growth.
+Estate agent Savills predicts a 4 per cent rise in property prices this year.
+Having previously forecast that prices would remain flat with 0 per cent growth.
 Meanwhile, another estate agency, Knight Frank, has raised its forecast from 0 per cent to 5 per cent for 2021.